 Today, the name Campus Chomesh represents more than a magnificent building.
 It embodies the heart and soul of a worldwide movement in education for women and an investment in the future of the Jewish nation.

-From 30 girls learning in a rented storefront in 1941 to the thousands of students we see today, Beth Rivkah has established itself in the very heart of Chabad-Lubavitch.
-It has experienced innumerable ups and downs along the way, but its founding values and principles - the legacy left by the Frierdiker Rebbe and carried out by the Rebbe - continue to guide it until today.
+From 30 girls learning in a rented storefront in 1941 to the thousands of students we see today, Beth Rivkah has established itself as the very heart of Chabad-Lubavitch.
+It has experienced countless challenges along the way, but its founding values and principles - the vision charted out by the Frierdiker Rebbe and carried through by the Rebbe - continue to guide it until today.